KissConsult/mongodb/README.md

 ![def-val](/parameters.png)

-* Please set the MariaDB root password in the parameters
+* Please set the MongoDB root password in the parameters
 ![pass](/root-password.png)

 * After finishing everything, **tick** the box next to the agreements and click **install**

 ![Install](/aggreement-create.png)

-* The MariaDB workspace will start installing, wait a couple of minutes
+* The MongoDB workspace will start installing, wait a couple of minutes

 ![MariaDB-install](/in-progress.png)

-* Your  MariaDB workspace has been successfully deployed
+* Your  MongoDB workspace has been successfully deployed

 ![maria-finsihed](/done.png)

-## Verify MariaDB installation
+## Verify MongoDB installation

 * Go to [Resources] in your browser
 * Click on **Clusters**